Substra/substra-tests/README.md

 1. Each test must be fast to run:
    - Avoid tests that take a lot of time to complete
    - Group related long running tests (when it makes sense)
 1. Each test should not complete before all the tuples it created have been executed.
-This requirement ensures that the next test will be launched with a susbtra network ready to execute new tuples
+This requirement ensures that the next test will be launched with a substra network ready to execute new tuples
 1. Tests must not use hardcoded network configuration settings/values.
 Use settings files instead (e.g. `values.yaml`)
 1. Tests should target a substra network with at least 2 organisations